-Many things cause gastroenteritis, including bacteria, viruses, parasites, dairy products, and poor hygiene.
+Many things cause gastroenteritis, including bacteria, viruses, parasites, and poor hygiene.

 Stomach viruses spread fast because people don’t wash their hands well after using the bathroom or changing a baby's diaper.
 Wash long enough to sing "Happy Birthday" twice.
 Many doctors call stomach flu "a family affair" because it’s so highly contagious it can affect every member of a family.

 While they’re not as common, parasites like giardia, cryptosporidium, and E. hystolytica (the cause of dysentery) can cause severe diarrhea and dehydration.
 They’re often found in parts of the world where the water isn’t clean.
 Travelers should drink bottled water to avoid them.